 Hwa Shin returns home to recover from the painful knowledge that Na Ri and Jung Won seem to be enamored of each other, but in an inexplicable turn of events Na Ri discovers the truth of Hwa Shin's feelings for her, in a most unusual way.
 Their relationship becomes explosive and during a medical appointment they both kiss passionately.
 What will happen now?
 Eventually Jung Won learns the truth and he becomes combative against his old friend.
 Pyo Na Ri comes up with the strange idea that all three of them should live together in Jung Won's fancy house until she can figure out who she truly loves.

 Next it's Pyo Na Ri's chance to become jealousy incarnate when Hwa Shin's female co-anchor at the station Hong Hye Won (Seo Ji Hye from 49 Days) comes on to him and kisses him, witnessed by Na Ri.
-She finally admits to herself that it's Hwa Shin she has loved all along, but how to get him to believe that now?
+She finally admits to herself that it's Hwa Shin she has loved all along.
+Sometimes jealousy is useful after all!

 Pyo Na Ri tells him to let it go, that the people at work can simply go on believing that she is the one with breast cancer, but his pride won't accept that she might lose her job covering for him.
 Hwa Shin decides to do something quite dramatic to quell the rumors and to admit the truth: that he is the real patient who has had breast cancer.
 Hwa Shin has actually become a more noble, loving person since he fell in love with Na Ri.
 This is what K-dramas do best in the world: showcasing remarkable character growth and making unsympathetic characters ones you actually grow to care about during the course of the drama.